 Takeaways and future considerations

-During these 8 months, I had a chance to reflect on a few things:
+During these eight months, I had a chance to reflect on a few things:

 -

 React is not opinionated.
-It doesn’t provide the tools necessary to create a full application, developers are free to choose what they want.
+It doesn’t provide the tools necessary to create a full application, so developers can choose what they want.
 It doesn’t care about how you organize your code, fetch data, style, or what design patterns you choose.
 The only thing it cares about is the view and rendering it.
 This is liberating at first, especially coming from other frameworks, but the absence of opinion could be paralyzing, more so in web development where there are an infinite number of ways to accomplish anything.
-Thankfully, the basic structure of the project was laid out, so it was easier to decide how to tackle design decisions.
+Thankfully, once the basic structure of the project was laid out, it became easier to decide how to tackle design decisions.
 This is something that I’ll keep refining after each experience.
 I may not follow the same patterns for other projects, but I’ll know where to start and how to choose.

 -